SpicyGarlicAlbacoreRoll/PaperRPGDemo/README.md

 Currently in progress on barebones combat system.
 Only jump command 'works' (sometimes enter won't work, but a mouseclick will work and subsequent enter will too).

+v.5 Battles now have an end and enemy turn states!
+When the player wins a battle they get teleported back to the overworld.
+No lose state yet.
+Endlessly running into enemies when attacking is now fixed (maybe).

 V.4 Added enemy selector to combat.
 If enemy count is greater than two and any enemy after the 2nd is selected the player will get caught endlessly running into the first enemy. :sweat_smile: